 David Miller qualified as a solicitor in 2002 and joined Flint Bishop Solicitors, based in Derby, as Head of Commercial Contracts in January 2011.
 He advises a wide range of private and public sector clients and commercial contracts, data protection and intellectual property issues.
 During the course of 2012 David spent several months working as the interim head of UK Legal at publishing giant Lexis Nexis.
 As well as advising on specific legal issues, David conducts numerous commercial and data protection audits for businesses, ensuring compliance and minimising risk.

 We will be publishing Part 2 of David’s guest blog regarding data subject access requests in the coming weeks.
-So you don’t miss it, stay up to date with our latest advice for your Moodle or Totara LMS site by subscribing to our monthly newsletter here.
+So you don’t miss it, stay up to date with our latest advice for your Moodle or Totara Learn site by subscribing to our monthly newsletter here.

 If you need to discuss your eLearning platform with our experts contact us on 0330 660 1111 or contact us here.